-For qualitative screening methods the confidence of detection or identification of an analyte at a certain concentration level should be established.
-Validation in case of qualitative screening methods is focused on detectability.
-The detection is the lowest spiking level for which has been demonstrated that a certain analyte can be detected (not necessarily identified) in at least 95% of the samples (i.e. a false-negative rate of 5% is accepted) at the concentration of interest (e.g. at the RL of the method used for confirmation).
-The samples included in the validation should be representative for the matrix scope of the screening method.
+For qualitative MRMs the confidence of detection of an analyte at a certain concentration level should be established.
+Validation in case of qualitative MRMs is focused on detectability.
+The screening detection limit (SDL) of a qualitative screening method is the lowest concentration for which it has been demonstrated that a certain analyte can be detected (not necessarily meeting unequivocal identification criteria) in at least 95% of the samples (i.e. a false-negative rate of 5% is accepted).

 When strictly used as qualitative method, there are no requirements with regard to linearity and recovery.
-With respect to selectivity, the presence of false positives should be excluded using unspiked samples (preferably "blank" samples).
-However, as long as analytes found during screening are identified and confirmed by a second sample analysis using an appropriate confirmatory method, there is no strict need for a criterion for the number of false positives from a QC point of view.
+With respect to selectivity, the presence of false detects should be verified using unspiked samples (preferably "blank" samples).
+However, as long as analytes found by the qualitative method are identified and confirmed by a second sample analysis using an appropriate method, there is no strict need for a criterion for the number of false detects from a QC point of view.

-A basic validation of a screening method would typically involve analysis of 10 different samples in duplicate from each group of commodities (see Annex 1.) spiked with analytes at the anticipated screening reporting level (SRL).
-Upon application in routine analysis, on-going QC data should be acquired and the validity of the method should be periodically reassessed.
+For each commodity group (see Annex 1), a basic validation of a qualitative method should involve analysis of at least 20 samples spiked at the anticipated SDL.
+The samples selected should cover multiple matrices from the commodity group, with a minimum of two samples per matrix, and be representative for the matrix scope of the laboratory.
+Upon application in routine analysis, on-going QC data should be acquired and the performance of the method should be periodically reassessed.

 For analytes that have not been included in the (on-going) method validation, the confidence level of detection at a certain concentration of analyte(s) is not known.
-Consequently, although analytes outside the scope of validation can be detected using the method, no screening reporting level can be specified or guaranteed.
+Consequently, although analytes outside the scope of validation can be detected using the method, no SDL can be specified or guaranteed.